 - ASTRA can disinfect up to two probes at once

-- System does not force into sleep mode during or after the reprocessing cycle, so staff do not need to monitor the process or be there to remove probe immediately
+- The system does not force into sleep mode during or after the reprocessing cycle, so staff do not need to monitor the process or be there to remove the probe immediately

 - Significant Savings